How to Prepare Radio Scripts for Production

 make a short green horizontal mark highlighting the character’s name and

-Note: The filter is an electronic device that simulates a telephone or
+the character is speaking.
+NOTE: The "filter" is an electronic device that simulates a telephone or

 line from “OPERATOR:” to the end of [FILTER].